Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 “It is with heavy hearts that we know confirm that those remains have been officially identified as those of JJ Vallow and Tylee Ryan,” Rexburg Police said in a statement after the discovery.

-The bodies were found during a search of Daybell’s Freemont County home Tuesday by the Rexburg Police, Freemont County Sheriff’s Office, Idaho state investigators and the FBI.
+The bodies were found during a search of Daybell’s Fremont County home Tuesday by the Rexburg Police, Fremont County Sheriff’s Office, Idaho state investigators and the FBI.

 Lori Vallow—the children’s mother—married Daybell shortly after the children disappeared and both of their previous spouses had died.

 “It is not the outcome we had hoped; to be able to find the children safe.
 Our hearts and prayers go out to the families of JJ and Tylee,” police said.